 (5) This third cavern exit looks small enough to be overlooked; it has a nice shape and interesting rocks around its rim.

 (6) It’s not all that visible, but this is the cleft in the hill that Kevin McCarthy runs over in Invasion of the Body Snatchers, in the panoramic shot from near the top of the article.
-The cleft frames shots from inside the Quarry of the…
+The cleft frames shots taken from inside the Quarry of the…

 (7) Hollywood Sign, which only seems so small and far away because of the panoramic wide angle.
 If tourists don’t need to get really close to the sign (the locals are not friendly on that score), the Bronson Caverns Quarry is an excellent observation point.